notionmonster/policies/_posts/2021-03-09-privacy-policy.markdown

 ### What We Collect

 The parameters about your notion page, inside [Google Sheet](https://docs.google.com/spreadsheets/) we provide you to.
-It is contained into broadly four categories:

-It is contained into broadly four categories:

-- Page Data
-- Domain Data
-- Monster Codes
-- Code Data

 ### Where We Store